 - Don’t use the same password for multiple accounts.

 - Don’t use popular keyboard combinations.
 Example: 123456, qwert, zxcvbn, !@#$%^

-- Don’t have your computer save passwords automatically.
+- Don’t write your password down where others can see or access it.
 If passwords become difficult to remember, try using a password manager (Dashlane, NordPass and RoboForm are a few reputable ones).